 Agreement: Company Name authorizes Merchant Name to debit the bank account indicated below on the day or date of each frequency.
 Company Name understands that it will only receive advanced notice of the charge if it exceeds $XX amount.

 Agreement: Company Name authorizes Merchant Name to charge the account indicated below to discharge the above debt using installment payments in the amount and schedule indicated.

-This wraps up iCheckGateway.com‘s series on how to properly obtain authorizations for various types of ACH transactions.
+iCheckGateway.com‘s encourages merchants to learn how to properly obtain authorizations for various types of ACH transactions.
 For a refresher on the three other types of authorization requirements, click here.

 For more current info about our company: